Skip to main content

 message OrderBookSnapshot {

-// JSON-encoded object conforming to a HyperLiquid order book snapshot
+// JSON-encoded Hyperliquid order book snapshot.

 bytes data = 1;